 Klarna payment methods should be offered in your checkout process, at a step where the customer selects the payment method to use for their purchase.
-Since all checkouts are designed differently, there are many ways to do this and you should think about how you can make the purchase experience as smooth as possible for your customers.
-We have some recommendations in our Get Smooooth Handbook though!
-This guide tells you how to leverage our Klarna Payments product top offer your consumers any collection of available Klarna Payment method in your checkout.
+Since checkout flows are designed differently in many cases, there are many ways to accommodate for this.
+However, the focus should be on how you can make the purchase experience as smooth as possible for your customers.
+We have some recommendations in our Klarna Payments integration best practices guide.
+That guide can help you leverage our Klarna Payments product to offer your consumers any collection of available Klarna Payment method in your checkout.

 Below you can see a diagram of the relationship between user interaction on your checkout and what you should map this to in your integration towards Klarna Payments.

 The following description will tell you how to implement the feature into your checkout’s flow.
 Detailed descriptions of every single API-call used in this implementation will be on separate, call-specific pages.

 The Klarna Payments API will be used to connect to Klarna’s services to display and offer the payment method in your checkout.
 Offering these payment methods should be done at the payment method selection stage in your checkout.

 You are still responsible for the other steps of the purchase journey for your customers, including handling of basket and order lines, shipping method selection, customer data collection and handling gift cards etc.

 It is important that any data that is sent to Klarna is aligned with the data format of Klarna’s systems.
 Please validate that you are handling the following correctly:

 Note: If you are sending in Extra Merchant Data, this should be added as an attachment before doing an authorize.
 This can be done already in the create session request.

 When the user enters the page where Klarna’s payment methods are offered you must create a session towards Klarna.
 This session should be used throughout the whole purchase flow, until an order is placed.